 The fat content is key in butter.
-In the U.S., in order to even qualify as “butter”, a product has to have at least 80% butterfat.
+In the United States, in order to even qualify as “butter”, a product has to have at least 80% butterfat.

 TL;DR version: Butter is a fat.
 So it contains a lot of fat.

-American butter is most commonly known as “sweet cream butter” or “unsalted butter”, and most American butters weigh in right at that 80% butterfat mark.
+American-style butter is most commonly known as “sweet cream butter”, and most American-style butters weigh in right at that 80% butterfat mark.
 Land O’ Lakes, a name that is synonymous with butter in the United States, sits exactly at 80%.
-Land O’ Lakes is the standard bearer of American butters; it’s actually the one that my mother used when I was growing up.
+Land O’ Lakes is the most famous of American-style butters and has been for generations; it’s actually the one that my mother used when I was growing up.

 European or “European-style” butters typically range from 82-83% butterfat, which leads to a much more distinct buttery flavor.

 Some European/European-style butters can get as high as 86% butterfat.
-This next-level butterfat content leads to the glorious, gluttonous holy grail of butters that’s meant to be slathered on warm, fresh artisan bread.
+This next-level butterfat content is the glorious, gluttonous holy grail of butters and it’s meant to be slathered on warm, fresh artisan bread.
 This butter can be extremely hard to come by, but it’s worth the exorbitant price tag for a special occasion.

 When milk or cream are churned, they separate into two main parts.
 Butterfat is the semi-solid element that separates from the liquid and is the main component in any butter.

-The total difference between 80% butterfat Land O’ Lakes and 82% butterfat Kerrygold Irish butter is actually much more than you’d think.
+The total difference between 80% butterfat Land O’ Lakes and 82% butterfat Vermont Creamery butter is actually much more than you’d think.
 Yes, baked goods with an 82% butterfat butter will be noticeably more buttery.

-In addition, butter with a 2% higher butterfat content creates a softer texture for your cakes and adds a very noticeable golden color to your cookies (this is especially true for my boo thang Kerrygold, which is an Irish butter that is known for its gorgeous golden hue).
+In addition, butter with a 2% higher butterfat content creates a softer texture for your cakes and adds a very noticeable golden color to your cookies.

 Butter with a higher butterfat content also comes to room temperature more quickly for baking, since higher butterfat content means less water and that equals faster melt (this is a blessing for cakes and an absolute, soul-crushing, demoralizing curse for pies; you can overcome this with practice though.)